Coral Reef Ecology: Bermuda

 Call number: 67450

-Your surroundings come to life as never before – corals sway and fish soar in the dazzling panorama that overwhelms the senses and inspires you with the wonder of life.
-This is the beauty of our planet.
-This is Earth Institute’s Coral Reef Ecology Program in Bermuda.
+Your surroundings come to life as never before – corals sway and fish swim in a dazzling panorama that delights the senses and inspires awe at the wonders of life.
+This is the beauty of our planet and our oceans.
+This is The Earth Institute’s Coral Reef Ecology Program in Bermuda.

-If you are interested in signing up for this course please contact Desmond Beirne at firstname.lastname@example.org or 212-854-0149.
+If you are interested in participating in the course, please contact EICES at firstname.lastname@example.org.